yenbekbay/pm2-check/README.md

 ln -s <path-to-pm2-check>/index.js <path-to-bitbar-plugins>/pm2-check.30m.js
 ```

 5\.
-Refresh the plugins with BitBar and key an eye on your processes. :)
+Refresh the plugins with BitBar and keep an eye on your processes. :)

 ## The MIT License